styx0x6/gremlins/README.md

 **How it works?**

 The script build a blocking policy based on IPv4/IPv6 addresses from **iBlockList** and the **RIPE** database.
 Requests are based on predefined keywords in order to don't block the whole internet...
-Then, it had the capability to automatically set the blocking policy on many devices:
+The collected IP addresses are correlated and formatted.
+Then, the script had the capability to automatically set the blocking policy on many devices:

 * Linux-based servers via **iptables**
 * **Sophos UTM 9** firewall (v9.408+)
-* **FreeboxOS** Download (v3+, APIv4) _- NOT YET IMPLEMENTED_
+* **FreeboxOS** Download (v3+, APIv4)
 * NetGate **pfSense** firewall _- NOT YET IMPLEMENTED_
 * Deciso **OPNsense** firewall _- NOT YET IMPLEMENTED_